- Although they are not obligated to do so, private companies can benefit from sharing financial information with their employees.

 - Companies should explain the information and offer context, so it is not overwhelming to employees.

 A growing number of employers are no longer leaving their staff in the dark on the company's financial performance, new research finds.

 A study from Robert Half Management Resources revealed that 56% of private organizations provide at least some employees with regular updates on the company's financial performance, up from 32% in 2012.

 The research shows that one-quarter of employers share fiscal information with all their workers.

 "Though not a requirement for private companies, providing insights on financial performance instills in employees a sense of ownership, which often leads to improved employee engagement and productivity," Tim Hird, executive director of Robert Half Management Resources, said in a statement.

 Most of the employers surveyed believe employees want to learn more about how their company is faring financially.
-The study shows that nearly 60 percent of chief financial officers believe their workers are at least somewhat interested in hearing about their company's financial performance.
-[See Related Story: https://www.businessnewsdaily.com]
+The study shows that nearly 60% of chief financial officers believe their workers are at least somewhat interested in hearing about their company's financial performance.

 "Professionals want to work for organizations that are open with staff about the health of the business," Hird said.
 "Discuss opportunities and challenges facing the organization as it grows, and invite ideas to help the firm meet its goals."

-- Decide what to share.
+Decide what to share.
 You not only have to determine what details you are comfortable sharing, but you also want to know what employees want to hear about.
-If you are unsure on what and how much info to provide, consider reaching out to peers and consultants to learn what type of insight other companies are giving.
+If you are unsure about what and how much info to provide, consider reaching out to peers and consultants to learn what insights other companies are giving their employees.

-- Show them their impact.
-When discussing financial performance, be sure to connect the dots for employees by showing them how their work is contributing to the company's bottom line.
+Show them their impact.
+When discussing financial performance, connect the dots for employees by showing them how their work is contributing to the company's bottom line.
 By doing so, you will give them more incentive to better align their work and ideas to the organization's goals.